NHLStenden/AsusHardwareService/README.md

 ```
 ## Install and run

 After publishing, install the executable with `sc.exe` and start the service.
-The same executable also hosts the lightweight user-session flyout; no separate UI executable is installed.
-The flyout exits when the service stops or the interactive session ends.

 Replace `AsusHardwareService.exe` below with the actual published executable name from your project.